philcd89/CV/README.md

-# CV
+# CV and Resume
-My current CV
+My current CV and Resume